 Why do I need so much to retire comfortably?

-The thought of needing nearly three-quarters of a million pounds to retire comfortably might seem pie in the sky to the vast majority of us, so how was this alarming figure arrived at?
+The thought of needing to save vast sums to retire comfortably might seem high in the sky to the majority of us, so how are these numbers arrived at?

-The PLSA report looks at how much people are likely to need in retirement to achieve either a minimum, moderate or comfortable retirement.
-A comfortable retirement is defined as one which provides you with relative financial freedom and a few luxuries each year, such as a fortnight 4* holiday in the Mediterranean with spending money, and three long weekend breaks in the UK.
+The PLSA looked at how much people are likely to need in retirement to achieve either a minimum, moderate or comfortable retirement.
+A comfortable retirement is defined as one which provides you with relative financial freedom and a few luxuries each year, such as a fortnight 3* or 4* holiday in the Mediterranean costing £2,345 with around £115 per person per day spending money, and three long weekend breaks in the UK with £448 spending money per break.

-It would cost a single person £43,300 a year to fund a comfortable lifestyle in retirement, according to the PLSA.
-This would require them to have annual income (before tax) of £39,387 per year on top of the State Pension, which in 2024-25 is £11,500.
+It would cost a single person £45,400 a year after tax to fund a comfortable lifestyle in retirement once inflation is factored in, according to the PLSA.
+This would require them to have an annual income (before tax) of £42,172 per year on top of their State Pension, which in the current 2026/27 tax year is £12,548.

-They would need a pension pot of £738,000 to provide them with this level of income if they were buying an annuity.
-This amount has been calculated assuming an escalating income of 3% based on someone who is aged 66 (which is the current State Pension retirement age), and an annuity rate of 5.34%.
+They would need a pension pot of between £540,000 and £845,000 to provide them with this level of income if they were buying an annuity.
+These are rounded, illustrative, indicative figures provided by the PLSA based on annuity rates ranging from £5,000 to £7,500 per £100,000 of pension savings.
+Annuity rates will vary depending on the type of annuity chosen and your age and health.
 You can find out more about annuities and how they work in our articles Your pension options at retirement and Annuities explained.

 Get your free no-obligation pension consultation